MarcelGarus/todo/README.md

 🚧 It can be used as a statement or expression for any type and accepts an optional message.
 💥 When executed, it just throws an `UnimplementedError`.
-🔍 Dart's analyzer highlights where you use this function so you can easily find all calls to `TODO`.